COVID19 CARES ACT –

 As part of the CARES ACT, the Higher Education Emergency Relief Fund (HEERF) was established to provide emergency financial aid grants to help ensure students’ educational and learning goals are not derailed.
 This fund is to be used to assist students in covering some of the expenses related to the disruption of campus operations due to coronavirus, such as unanticipated travel, health care, child-care, technology, food, and housing.

-As a result of the CARES ACT, ACU has been approved for funding from the federal government to assist you if you have been financially affected by COVID-19.
+As a result of the CARES ACT, ACU was approved for funding from the federal government to assist students who were financially affected by COVID-19.

 As required by the CARES Act Section 18004(a)(1), Arizona Christian University on April 11, 2020, signed and returned the Certification and Agreement assuring that no less than 50% of the funds received from the Department of Education will be used to provide Emergency Aid Grants to students.